 Obelisks were symbols of the sun, and also likely symbolized the backbone of Osiris.
 They date back to the Old Kingdom, but took the form we see here from the Middle Kingdom onward.
 Amazingly, each obelisk is comprised of a single block of granite shipped all the way from Aswan!

 Egyptologists have theorized that the ancient builders used a combination of mudbrick platforms and sand-filled holes to set them in their place.
-But until we can replicate these methods in modern times, nobody can say for sure.
+But until we can replicate these methods on the same scale, nobody can say for sure.

 Interestingly, at the time Hatshepsut’s obelisk was erected, this would’ve been Karnak Temple’s western extremity.
 Later, after Hatshepsut’s death, Thutmosis III built a wall around it, obscuring most of it.
 Yet his true motives remain unclear.